|

 variety of pricey items from door chimes to dog collars.
 The spam I

+received was intended to promote traffic to the Web site.
 Like everyone else living hand-to-mouse, I struggle every day with an

 in-box jammed with the digital detritus of countless spammers.
 And like